StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Here is the [link](https://discord.gg/ez3dsBub8Q) (there is also one in [The Why](#the-why) section and another one in the [Q&A](#qa) section).

+# Updating

+If this Modlist receives an update, please check the Changelog before doing anything.
+Always backup your saves or start a new game after updating.

+Old Old World updates based on a [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning) system.

+Generally speaking:
+- Full x.0 (2.0, 3.0, etc) updates requires a new game.
+- Major x.x (2.1, 2.2 etc) updates requires a new game.
+- Minor x.x.x (2.1.1, 2.1.2) updates can be applied to an ongoing playthrough.

+# Extra Mods

+Any additional mods you have installed on top of the Modlist will be deleted.
+Your downloads folder will not be touched!

+If you wish for Wabbajack to ignore any additional mods you've installed, rename them to say `[NoDelete]` at the beginning of the name.

+Updating is like installing.
+You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 # Credits
 - The NVSE team for NVSE and xNVSE.
 - lStewieAl for the amazing lStewieAl's Tweaks mod.